hbctraining/publication_perfect/lessons/custom_plot_scales_colors.md

-# Consistent formatting using custom colors
+# Consistent formatting using custom scales and colors

 When using `ggplot2`, we have observed default values for our aesthetic mappings.
 For example, in our boxplot, the x- and y-axis labels and fill colors correspond to default values.
 By default, the column values in our data frame become the x- and y-axis labels and the colors assigned are a standard set.